 How Do Stocks Split?

-- What is the primary purpose of a stock split?
+What is the primary purpose of a stock split?
 And how do they split?
 A company decides to trade more shares at a lower price for the existing shares held by shareholders.
 The new liquidity of the stock mirrors the new price.
 As a result, shareholders and investors don’t lose their value.

 Do Splits Lead to Higher Stock Prices?

-And in fact, momentum investing suggests that the upward trend would continue regardless of the stock split.
+Momentum investing suggests that the upward trend would continue regardless of the stock split.

-Companies Who Hesitate to Split Their Stock
+Company Hesitation to Split Their Stock

-You read that right, $303,000 each.
+You read that right: $303,000 each.
 However, the more accessible Class B shares were trading at around $200.